Ecommerce components. Building an effective website

 Additionally, you'll probably want to find ways to reward your most loyal customers so that they become more connected to your store.

 Yes, among shoppers there are those who are deadly hungry – they will swallow up anything they will be offered as ‘pizza’ with their eyes closed.
 Creating a website for selling products is simple.
 But most of the shoppers really need your attention – they have tastes, and habits.
-That’s not only about the essential components of an ecommerce system or a structure of ecommerce website.
+That’s not only about the essential ecommerce components of a system or a structure of a website.
 You have to know your customers better.
 You need a vision of what their slice of pizza is, and what it should contain to satisfy them.
 Taking all these parts of ecommerce together will help you build a well-working online shopping website for your audience.